9thbit/uai-proteus/README.md

 ## UAI Training Instances

-Performance data of each solver was collected on a collection of 2556 instances which have been encoded in UAI format from fields such as MRF, CFPR, CFN, and Max CSP by INRA: [http://genoweb.toulouse.inra.fr/~degivry/evalgm/] We thank the GenoToul Bioinformatics Platform of INRA-Toulouse for providing computing resources and support to collect this data.
+Performance data of each solver was collected on a collection of 2556 instances which have been encoded in UAI format from fields such as MRF, CVPR, CFN, and Max CSP by INRA: [http://genoweb.toulouse.inra.fr/~degivry/evalgm/] We thank the GenoToul Bioinformatics Platform of INRA-Toulouse for providing computing resources and support to collect this data.